cloudius-systems/capstan/Documentation/Installation.md

 ### Compile Capstan
 Since Capstan is hosted on GitHub, the compilation process is as simple as:
 ```
-go get github.com/cloudius-systems/capstan
+git clone git@github.com:cloudius-systems/capstan.git
+cd capstan
+export GO111MODULE=on        # Needed for Go 1.11, 1.12
-go install github.com/cloudius-systems/capstan
+go install
 ```
 That's it, we have Capstan installed.
 You should be able to use Capstan immediately because it was installed in `$GOPATH/bin` added to your `$PATH` above.
 To test that it works, try:
 ```
 capstan --help
 ```

+## Maintain Capstan
+Capstan is managed with Go Modules as [recommended](https://blog.golang.org/using-go-modules), while developing on Capstan, you should follow these steps:
+1. Update import path and corresponding code as you might do
+2. Test you changes with `go test ./...`
+3. Clear up `go.mod` and `go.sum` file with `go mod tidy`

+Then you are ready to tag and release new version.
+To learn more details about maintaining Go project on Module Mode, see [Go Modules Serial Blogs](https://blog.golang.org/using-go-modules)

 ## Configure Capstan (advanced)
 Capstan uses optimized default values under the hood.
 But you are allowed to override them with